A Life That Works

 The Parents Association hosts this not-to-be-missed event in the Spring, which raises funds for professional development for our faculty.

 Each school division hosts a Back-to-School Night soon after school begins to welcome parents, and to share plans for the year ahead.
 This is a wonderful opportunity for parents to meet all of their children's teachers.
-(NB: The Lower School usually hosts two Back-to-School nights for different grades.)

 The home of Head of School Paul J. Stellato.